Published 22 July 2020 ● Last Updated on 20 January 2022

 Virtual tour options exist in two versions: pre-recorded and LIVE tours.
 The pre-recorded ones are offered by providers such as AirPano or created by the places of interest – as in the case of the Vatican, Yosemite, and select museums around the world.
 The LIVE tours are offered by global travel companies such as Airbnb, TourHQ, Viator, ToursByLocals, Withlocals – who have pivoted their offerings in line with the new normal to identify a niche consumer need which is likely here to stay!
 These LIVE tours are typically 1-1.5 hrs interactive sessions costing an average of US$40 to US$120 for up to 6 users.

 Here are my favourite picks for places that you can visit from the comfort of your home.
 Do share your experiences and stories of TFH with me!

 Shark Feeding in the Bahamas

 Can you imagine diving straight into the ocean with no cage, no protection, and a bucket of shark bait?
-There’s no stopping adrenaline junkies and if jumping off airplanes thousands of feet above the ground was a thing then so is a friendly dive to feed some of the most ferocious creatures in the sea – sharks.
-This time virtually in the Bahamas while supporting eco-tourism!
+Adrenaline junkies will get a kick out of this unique tour where you are feeding hungry sharks virtually in the Bahamas while supporting eco-tourism!
 This pre-recorded virtual journey by AirPano is not for the weak-hearted, especially if you have been binge watching Jaws 1, 2 and 3 this pandemic.
-Watching the divers in the pre recorded video surrounded by hungry sharks just waiting to feed sure sent a chill up my spine.
+Watching the divers in the pre-recorded video surrounded by hungry sharks just waiting to feed sure sent a chill up my spine.